btakita/domain--all--blog/README.md

 # domain--all--blog
-domain library targeting the browser &amp; server for blogs
+domain library targeting the all environments &amp; server for blogs